-- 92. Solutions must provide configurable, role-based, administrative tools and controls. - 93.
-Solutions must be highly configurable and at a minimum, allow authorized users to configure business rules, data elements, screens, workflows, triggers, navigation, and dashboards. - 94.
-Solutions must accommodate the need for MDE and Provider system administrators to perform necessary administrative functions, including but not limited to creating and maintaining user accounts, backing up and restoring files, exporting files, and generating reports, etc. - 95.
+- 77. Solution must provide configurable, role-based, administrative tools and controls. - 78.
+Solution must be highly configurable and at a minimum, allow authorized users to configure business rules, data elements, screens, workflows, triggers, navigation, and dashboards. - 79.
+Solution must accommodate the need for MDE and Provider system administrators to perform necessary administrative functions, including but not limited to managing user accounts, backing up and restoring files, exporting files, and generating reports, etc. - 80.
 System Administrators must be able to produce selective reports.
-For FDP, examples are RA Notice of Arrival, RA Notice of Allocation, RA Notice of Cancellation, and Distributor Inventory on Demand, etc. For APS, examples are Item Usage, Promotional Allowance (rebates), Fill Rates, Organization and Delivery Sites, etc.
+Examples are RA Notice of Arrival, RA Notice of Allocation, RA Notice of Cancellation, and Distributor Inventory on Demand, etc.